Spoilers For Thursday’s ‘General Hospital’: Oscar Has Another Crisis And Kim Gets Bad News

 General Hospital spoilers also share that Joss will call Carly during the next episode and again, this is surely related to bad news for Oscar and his health.
 Carly has been understandably concerned for her daughter and it looks like there may be some truly heartbreaking scenes on the horizon.

 Is this when Oscar passes away?
-That much isn’t known yet, and the available General Hospital spoilers don’t share any juicy tidbits about Oscar, Josslyn, or Kim for the next week or two beyond this episode coming up on Thursday.
+That much isn’t known yet, and the available spoilers for the next General Hospital episode don’t share any juicy tidbits about Oscar, Josslyn, or Kim for the next week or two beyond this episode coming up on Thursday.
 It is known that Jax will be returning to Port Charles soon, but the show has managed to keep specifics under wraps in terms of when or even if Oscar really does pass away.

 Oscar was recently told that he may only have a couple of weeks left to live and Kim and Drew met with Monica to talk about how to handle these difficult times.
 If Oscar were to pass away even more quickly and suddenly than his loved ones had anticipated, it would surely prompt intense heartbreak that would turn things upside down for many in Port Charles.